 Extreme Ownership Leader’s planning checklist should include the following items:

 - Examine the mission.
 Understand the Commander’s, Top Management’s Intent, and the final goal.

 - Determine employees, assets, resources, and available time.

-- Make the planning process more decentralized. —Assign key team leaders the task of analyzing potential courses of action.
+- Make the planning process more decentralised. —Assign key team leaders the task of analysing potential courses of action.

 - Decide on a precise plan of action. —Selecting the most straightforward path of action is preferable. —Concentrate your efforts on the best path of action.

-- Delegate authority to key leaders to create a strategy for the chosen course of action.
+- Delegate authority to key leaders to create a strategy for the chosen action.

 - Plan for possible eventualities at each stage of the procedure.